-Needless to say, “safe” brands are not her style.
+“Safe” brands are not her style.
 She seeks companies that want to be different and stand out from the boring competition.
-It only makes sense that with a name like Jurky, she seeks out the quirky.
+It only makes sense that with a name like Jurky, she seeks out the unique, the off-beat, and… the quirky.

 A lot oF hats

 Working at in-house marketing departments for most of her career, Jurky wore a lot of hats and learned many new skills.